Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 # Feature Flags in Angular

-_Disclaimer: On a project I am currently working on, I introduced feature flags and created a setup in Angular that works great for me.
+_Disclaimer: On a project I am currently working on, I introduced feature flags and created a setup in Angular that works great for us.
 With this post I would like to share the results with you._

 ## What are feature flags
 In the most basic form, you can think of feature flags as a remote configuration consisting of features and their state (enabled / disabled).
 This configuration can be updated during the runtime of the application to  manage gradual rollouts, A/B tests, and quick rollbacks, improving flexibility and reducing risk.

-<iframe src="https://stackblitz.com/edit/stackblitz-starters-6zh7dxms?embed=1&file=src%2Fmain.ts" width="100%" height="400"></iframe>

 ## Tooling

 There are many tools available for adding feature flags to your project.
 The only requirement is a request, which returns a list of feature-flags with their current state.
-This could even be done by hosting a static JSON file somewhere that can easily be updated.
+This could even be done by hosting a static JSON file somewhere which can easily be updated.

 ## Goal

-We are going to implement following three feature flags:
+In this article we are going to implement following three feature flags:
  - toggling the injection of an external analytics script into the DOM
- - showing/hideing an iframe within our application
+ - showing/hideing an advertisement banner within our application
  - enabling a route to a new feature

 ## Setup